thepirat000/CachingFramework.Redis/README.md

 Geospatial API
 =====
-The Geospatial Redis API is not yet available in a stable version of Redis.
-Download [unstable](https://github.com/antirez/redis/archive/unstable.tar.gz) if you want to test these commands.
+The Geospatial Redis API consists of a set of commands that add support for storing and querying pairs of longitude/latitude coordinates into Redis keys.

 ### Add a Geospatial item
 Add a user to a geospatial index by its coordinates: